Cosmetology Scholarships and Grants

 Beauty school students can earn a cosmetology scholarship from the AHBAI Fred Luster, Sr. Education Foundation. $5 000 in scholarships is available and awarded in $250 amounts.
 To be eligible for a scholarship, students must have an 85 percent or higher average in school and must have completed a minimum of 300 hours.
-To date, the foundation has awarded nearly $500,000 in scholarships.
+Applications Deadline: November 30th.

 In addition to these great scholarship opportunities the National Cosmetology Association itself also have a number of scholarships.

 Students wishing to follow a career in make-up artistry or cosmetology, or any aspect of beauty technology, would also be well advised to contact local beauty schools in the area that will likely have lists of local scholarship foundations.